conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 ## Classic CMake integration: "cmake" generator

 If you are consuming conan packages in your project, you typically declare a ``conanfile.txt`` file with some dependencies.
-In this case, we are building an application that uses ``libcurl`` to check the Github starts from the Conan repository.
+In this case, we are building an application that uses ``libcurl`` to check the Github stars from the Conan repository.

 (Folder [classic_approach](https://github.com/lasote/transparent_cmake_examples/tree/master/classic_approach) in the repository)